Move On When Ready

 Students will take all coursework at Georgia State University’s main campus.
 Move on When Ready courses must be selected from the approved MOWR course list.
 All schedules are subject to the approval of the appropriate high school official and Georgia State University.
 Coursework taken through MOWR does not count against HOPE Scholarship or HOPE Grant hours.

-The cost for full-time coursework up to 15 semester hours from the approved course listing will be funded by the high school Full-Time Equivalent (FTE) program.
-Eligible participating institutions will accept the determined Move On When Ready amount as full payment for the student’s tuition and mandatory fees.
-Other cost of attendance expenses including lab fees, books, meals, transportation and personal expenses are the responsibility of the parent/guardian.
+The cost for full-time coursework up to 15 semester hours from the approved course listing will be funded by the Georgia Student Finance Commission.
+Other cost of attendance expenses including lab fees, meals, transportation and personal expenses are the responsibility of the parent/guardian.
 Any additional credit hours and/or courses not covered under the approved course list must be paid for out of pocket.
-Students must be aware that grades of C- or better apply to all classes, whether covered out of pocket or through FTE funding.
+Students must be aware that grades of C or better apply to all classes, whether covered out of pocket or through FTE funding.

 Policies & Regulations